DrMemCS/drmem/drmemd/src/driver/drv_timer.md

 This driver uses the following configuration parameters.

-- `active_level` is a boolean which defines the output value when the timer is active.
-Once the timer expires, the output will be set to the complement of this.
 - `millis` is the number of milliseconds the timer will remain active.
-NOTE: Officially, DrMem uses 20 Hz (50 ms) as it's fastest response time.
+NOTE: Officially, DrMem uses 20 Hz (50 ms) as its fastest response time.
 Although you could specify a shorter time, you might be disappointed in its accuracy (depending on your system hardware and its CPU load.)
+- `disabled` is the value of the `output` device when the timer isn't active.
+This value can be any type supported by DrMem devices.
+- `enabled` is the value of the `output` device while the timer is active.
+This value can be any type supported by DrMem devices.

 ## Devices